Fall 2022 Application cycle is now open. The deadlines are:

 Information on individual graduate programs can be found here.
 Students interested in doing a PhD in Medical Anthropology should refer to the Medical Anthropology website for more information on the requirements for this program.

 The first step in applying to our MSTP is to submit a completed application to the American Medical College Application Service (AMCAS) indicating that you are applying to the UCSF School of Medicine and the UCSF Medical Scientist Training Program.
 More information about this stage of the application process can be found on the UCSF Medical Education website.
-Applications are available in May and can be submitted to AMCAS on or about June 7th.
-Deadline: Your application and official transcripts must be submitted to AMCAS prior to October 15, 2020.
+Applications are available in May and can be submitted to AMCAS on or after May 30th.
+Deadline: Your application and official transcripts must be submitted to AMCAS prior to October 15, 2021.
 We encourage you to submit your application as early as possible in order to facilitate processing and evaluation.
 Please note that we cannot consider deadline extensions for any reason.

 All candidates will be screened and interview decisions will be offered without utilization of an MCAT score.